AnqiZhu23/AnqiZhu23.github.io/index.md

 ## BASIC INFO ABOUT ME
 <p>
   <font size="3">
 Welcome to my personal page!
 I'm Anqi Zhu, a Ph.D. student in <strong>flood resilience at Ludwig Maximilian University of Munich</strong>.
 I hold a Master's degree in Sustainable Development Management from Renmin University of China and a Bachelor's degree in Anthropology from Sun Yat-sen University.
-Here, Here, I will share my Ph.D. journey in Munich.
+Here, I will share my Ph.D. journey in Munich.
   </font>

 </p>